-To build leaders we need to develop our employees, as we believe that trainings are the key to ASBIS well-being and long-term development.
+Develop leaders To build leaders we need to develop our employees, as we believe that trainings are the key to ASBIS well-being and long-term development.
 Talent identification is important for us as it helps us to seek and develop leaders, making sure that we have enough talents in the organization to support its future growth.
-Trainings offered at ASBIS comprise both hard and soft skills.
 Thus, we develop both of activities to improve all skills.
 We develop and promote knowledge sharing which is effective in developing skills.
 We have a trainings plan and matrix in place which indicates what trainings should be undertaken depending on the seniority of the person.
 We aim to create a team of effective managers.
 ASBIS ensures that the employees have the required skills and knowledge to undertake their tasks.
 Our HR department is responsible for arranging trainings for employees as per the request of managers or directors.
 Trainings depend on the department, employees' performance and new market trends and are fully covered by ASBIS (even if these require travelling abroad).
 We see value in financing international trainings and certificates as this improves the performance of our employees and makes the Company more prepared for market changes.

-Promote diversity

-Diversity is important for us as it is embedded in our everyday operations.
-We aim to have a balanced approach in terms of age and sex.
+Promote diversity Diversity is important for us as it is embedded in our everyday operations.
+We aim to have a balanced approach in terms of age and gender.
 We recognize that each employee is unique and has own characteristics and we wish to present all of them with development opportunities.
 We want ASBIS to be an inclusive workplace where people of all ages, religions, origins will find a common place to work and develop for the benefit of all ASBIS stakeholders and to have equal opportunities.
 We encourage diversity in opinions.
 We believe that exchange of ideas brings our Company forward.
 We build teams of all nationalities and ages as we wish to use the knowledge of our experienced employees and the energy and fresh ideas from the younger generations.
-It is our aim so that in each position to be filled we want to have a balanced gender approach.
+It is our aim to have a balanced gender approach for each position which is to be filled.
 If balance is not possible, we will still aim to have at least one representative of each gender.
 We build a workplace which is full of mutual respect between employees and friendly atmosphere.
+Each year we donate money for charity